mietek/haskell-on-heroku-website/pages/index.md

 Haskell on Heroku
 ==================

-Haskell on Heroku is a system for deploying Haskell web applications to [Heroku](https://heroku.com/).
+Haskell on Heroku is a system for deploying Haskell web applications to [Heroku](https://heroku.com/), based on [Halcyon](https://halcyon.sh/).

+**Pre-release version.
+Please sign up to the [Haskell on Heroku announcements list](http://eepurl.com/8KXsT) for updates, or follow <a href="https://twitter.com/mietek">@mietek</a>.**

 Overview
 --------

-Haskell on Heroku uses [Halcyon](https://halcyon.sh/) to allow deploying any Haskell application in two clicks, using the appropriate versions of GHC, libraries, and build tools.
+Haskell on Heroku can deploy any Haskell web application in two clicks, using explicitly declared versions of GHC, libraries, build-tools, and other dependencies.

-For more information on the build process, please refer to the [Halcyon documentation](https://halcyon.sh/#more).
+For more information about the build process, please refer to the [Halcyon documentation](https://halcyon.sh/#more).

 Usage